Charles Morerod: Episcopal ministry

 On 3 November 2011 Pope Benedict XVI named Morerod Bishop of Lausanne, Geneva and Fribourg.
 He was consecrated on 11 December at the Cathedral of St. Nicholas in Fribourg.
 Georges Cardinal Cottier, a fellow Dominican, was the principal consecrator.

 On 12 June 2012 Bishop Morerod was appointed a member of the Congregation for Catholic Education.

 He was appointed a member of the Congregation for Divine Worship and the Discipline of the Sacraments.

+Morerod is the Grand Prior of the Switzerland and Liechtenstein Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.

 On July 15, 2020, a Catholic Church inquiry found the Morerod was did not protect a former priest in his Diocese who was facing sex abuse allegations, but that Morerod said he had been told about the reported abuse, but the cases had been “downplayed".
 However, it was also acknowledged that the number of reported cases of abuse involving Catholic priests and monks have been increasing over the past few years and that the payment of financial compensation which Morerod and his Diocese distributed for victims of abuse totaled CHF675,000 ($718,000) in 2018 - up from CHF425,000 in the previous year - according to figures released by the Vatican News.